patinthehat/BackoffLib/readme.md

 -->
 A set of classes that implements various backoff (delay) routines, such as [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff).
-The classes can be used for implementing various types of delays (_i.e. using [`sleep()`](http://us2.php.net/manual/en/function.sleep.php), delays between http requests._)
+The classes can be used for implementing various types of delays (_i.e. using [`sleep()`](http://php.net/manual/en/function.sleep.php), delays between http requests._)
 To execute, call `$class->backoff();`
 The `backoff()` function is declared abstract in `BackoffBase` and implemented in the various child classes.

-- An _exponential backoff_ delay with an exponent of 2
+  + An _exponential backoff_ delay with a default exponent of 2
     will increment in the following way: `1, 2, 4, 8, 16, 32, 64`

-- An _incremental backoff_ delay with an increment of 1
+  + An _incremental backoff_ delay with a default increment of 1
     will increment in the following way: `1, 2, 3, 4, 5, 6, 7`

 <br/>